Non-GMO Project Verification

 As today’s consumers become more informed about food and its ingredients, many are choosing non-GMO (genetically modified organisms) foods.
 An independent survey conducted on behalf of NSF International found that more than half of U.S. consumers are very concerned about genetically modified food.
 In turn, food processors and retailers are responding with more non-GMO product offerings.

-In response to this demand, NSF International is currently in a pilot phase with the Non-GMO Project as a third-party technical administrator to work with producers, manufacturers, retailers and restaurants to verify that foods have not been genetically modified.
+In response to this demand, NSF International offers Non-GMO Project verification for producers, manufacturers, retailers and restaurants to verify that foods have not been genetically modified.

 For more information, please email firstname.lastname@example.org.

 Non-GMO Project verification is now the fastest growing label in the North American food industry.
 Product sales are over $5 billion and include over 15,000 products.
 Non-GMO foods will account for 30 percent of U.S. food and beverage retail sales by 2017.
 U.S. retail sales of non-GMO foods and beverages are projected to increase at a compound annual growth rate (CAGR) of 12.9 percent in the next five years, and could represent 30 percent of the market with a value of $264 billion in 2017, according to Packaged Facts.

 Other benefits of Non-GMO Project verification include:

 - Increased opportunities for market share and market differentiators

 - Ability to meet consumer and retailer demand for non-GMO labeling

 - Comprehensive risk management